VienRoseK/Algorithms-/README.md

 # Topics:
 Graph, Linked List, Dynamic Programming, Sorting And Searching, Tree/Binary Search Tree, Number Theory, BIT Manipulation, and String/Array.
 Each topic has 10 different algorithms.
-The core point is learningt the basic structure and reorganizing the code in my way to apply the knowledge.
+The core point is learning the basic structure and reorganizing the code in my way to apply the knowledge.